 Below is a list of the most commonly asked questions from parents of prospective students.
-For any other questions please do not hesitate to contact the Busch School of Business and Economics at 202-319-5236 or Tayler Falvey, Student Experience Manager, at firstname.lastname@example.org
+For any other questions please do not hesitate to contact the Busch School of Business at 202-319-5236 or Tayler Falvey, Student Experience Manager, at email@example.com

-Can you tell me more about the history of the Busch School of Business and Economics?
+Can you tell me more about the history of the Busch School of Business

 Since the 1960's, The Catholic University of America has taught business courses that incorporate Catholic social doctrine.
 However, the University's business program only recently became a school in 2013, and has been growing at a rapid pace ever since, tripling in size in the past five years.
-Since becoming its own school, the Busch School of Business and Economics School received a $47.7 million dollar donation.
-The school has been renamed the Tim and Steph Busch School of Business and Economics in recognition of this generous donation.
+Since becoming its own school, the Busch School of Business received a $47.7 million dollar donation.
+The school has been renamed the Tim and Steph Busch School of Business in recognition of this generous donation.
 This financial gift will support the renovation of our new home, which is anticipated to be completed by 2018.

 Catholic social doctrine is incorporated in every aspect of the school, both inside and outside of the classroom.
 From a first-year student’s very first business class, entitled, “The Vocation of Business,” students are introduced to the idea that business is not only a job, but a calling.
-By promoting better business practices, including human dignity, solidarity, subsidiarity, and the common good, The Busch School of Business and Economics teaches its students how to create value for society and its members.
+By promoting better business practices, including human dignity, solidarity, subsidiarity, and the common good, The Busch School of Business teaches its students how to create value for society and its members.

 Many of our faculty members bring their real-world experience outside of academia into the classroom.
 For example, Sales and Marketing Professor Mark Weber most recently served as the senior vice president of NetApp.
 Entrepreneurship Professor Andreas Widmer, who first served as Swiss Guard for Pope John Paul II, then co-founded the SEVEN fund, which works towards finding solutions to poverty.
 These professional experiences provide students with unique perspectives when they are applied in the classroom, and demonstrate Catholic social doctrine is at work in the world of business.